Python-GIS-book/site/source/part2/chapter-06/md/09-nearest-neighbour.md

 ax.set_facecolor("black")
 ```

+_**Figure 6.40**.
+ADD PROPER FIGURE CAPTION!._

 Voilá, these weird star looking shapes are formed around public transport stops (red) where each link is associated buildings (yellow points) that are closest to the given stop.
 The color intensity varies according the distance between the stops and buildings.
 Based on this figure we can conclude that our nearest neighbor search was succesfull and worked as planned.